docker-hy/docker-hy.github.io/docs/part-1/section-1.md

 Cooking metaphor:

 Think of a container as a ready-to-eat meal that you can simply heat up and consume.
-An image, on the other hand, is the recipe or ingredients for that meal.
+An image, on the other hand, is the recipe *and* the ingredients for that meal.

 So just like how you need a recipe and ingredients to make a meal, you need an image and a container runtime (Docker engine) to create a container.
 The image provides all the necessary instructions and dependencies for the container to run, just like a recipe provides the steps and ingredients to make a meal.

-In short, an image is like a blueprint or template, while a container is an instance of that blueprint or template.
+In short, an image is like a blueprint or template and the building material, while a container is an instance of that blueprint or template.

 ### Image